Dumbo Moving and Storage

-Dumbo Moving and Storage, an American moving company.
-Based in Brooklyn, New York, the company was founded in 2006.
-Fortune ranked Dumbo as one of the 100 Best Workplaces For Women in 2015.
+Dumbo Moving and Storage, an American moving company based in Brooklyn, New York.
+The company made national headlines in 2016 for an advert that was deemed inappropriate to appear on subway cars.

+History

+The company was founded in 2006.

+In 2015, Fortune ranked Dumbo as one of the 100 Best Workplaces For Women.
 In April 2015, Dumbo announced a partnership with NYC Mammas Give Back, a New York non-profit that supports at-risk families.

 Dumbo partnered with startup Crater in February 2016 to facilitate virtual price estimates.
 The new feature allowed customers to schedule a video call rather than an in-person appointment.
 The videos can be accessed by the moving crew as preparation before a move happens.

 The company made national headlines in 2016 when one of its ads was deemed too inappropriate to appear on subway cars.
 The advertisement was rejected by the state-run Metropolitan Transportation Authority (MTA).
 Dumbo Moving submitted three ads to the MTA as part of its "protection-themed campaign" including the controversial partially nude couple touching amid moving boxes, a father in industrial goggles changing a diaper, and a man pleading for help from the Mafia.
 The company moved forward with the latter other two ads, but placed the controversial couple on the sides of their moving vans.
-In March 2016, the Orthodox Jewish community in Brooklyn painted over the ad on a company truck which had received criticism from the community for being "too risqué."
+In March 2016, members of the Orthodox Jewish community in Brooklyn painted over the ad on a company truck which had received criticism from the community for being "too risqué."